robyvandamme/dotnet-start/README.md

 ## Project Configuration

-You can find example project configurations in the Example solution in the `test` branch
+You can find example project configurations in the [test](https://github.com/build-ship-repeat/dotnet-start/tree/test) branch.

 ### Configure a .NET Project With Style